Commerson's dolphin

-Commerson's dolphin (Cephalorhynchus commersonii), also referred to by the common names jacobita, skunk dolphin, piebald dolphin, panda dolphin, or tonina overa (in South America), is a small oceanic dolphin of the genus Cephalorhynchus.
-Commerson's dolphin has two geographically-isolated but locally-common subspecies.
+Commerson's dolphin (Cephalorhynchus commersonii) is also referred to by the common names jacobita, skunk dolphin, piebald dolphin, panda dolphin, or tonina overa (in South America).
+It is a small oceanic dolphin of the genus Cephalorhynchus.
+Commerson's dolphin has two geographically isolated but locally common subspecies.
 The principal subspecies, C.c.commersonii, has sharply-delineated black-and-white patterning and is found around the tip of South America.
 The secondary subspecies, C.c.kerguelenensis, is larger than C.c.commersonii, has a less-sharply delineated dark and light grey patterning with a white ventral band, and is found around the Kerguelen Islands in the Indian Ocean.

-The dolphin is named after French naturalist Dr Philibert Commerson, who first described them in 1767 after sighting them in the Strait of Magellan.
+The dolphin is named after French naturalist Dr. Philibert Commerson, who first described them in 1767 after sighting them in the Strait of Magellan.

 Population and distribution

 Two disjunct subspecies of the dolphin are found in geographically disparate areas separated by 130° of longitude and about 8500 km; it is not known why they are thus distributed.
 Global populations are unknown, but the species is accepted to be locally common.

 The main subspecies, C.c.commersonii, is found inshore in various inlets in Argentina including Puerto Deseado, in the Strait of Magellan and around Tierra del Fuego, and near the Falkland Islands (Las Malvinas).
 A survey in 1984 estimated there to be 3,200 individuals in the Strait of Magellan.

 Dolphins of the second subspecies, C.c.kerguelenensis, were discovered in the 1950s.
-They reside near the Kerguelen Islands in the southern part of the Indian Ocean, and prefer shallow waters.
+They reside near the Kerguelen Islands, in the southern part of the Indian Ocean, and prefer shallow waters.